Girl Guides Sailing Program

 Watching the kids sail

-- The kids will sail if the wind is between 2 and 20 km/hr (we have new
+- The kids will sail if the wind is between 2 and 24 km/hr (we use our "Reduced Area Sails" when the winds are greater than 14km/hr).

 - For smaller / younger kids we will happily pair them up with another kid to sail together (having a buddy can be better for some kids)